OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

   ````

 1. With these two new files added, add references to them in the **index.html** file so they are loaded with the app loads.
 Open the **/src/index.html** file.
-2. Add the following two references to the added files just after the reference to `app.module.ts` in the `<!-- Custom scripts -->` section of the page:
+2. Add the following two references to the added files just after the reference to `app.module.js` in the `<!-- Custom scripts -->` section of the page:

   ````html
   <script src="js/expenseApp/app.adal.js"></script>